-If you’re removing your outdoor furniture from storage and realizing you could have done a better job of prepping these items for their hibernation, this article is designed to help you plan for next fall by getting your furniture back into shape now, keeping it that way all summer and properly prepping it for its next storage period.
+Keep reading to learn how to store patio furniture.
+You’ll be ready to develop a plan for next fall by getting your furniture back into shape now, keeping it that way all summer and properly prepping it for its next storage period.

 The most important aspect during summer is to keep furnishings as clean and dry and protected from excessive sunlight as possible.
-Most outdoor furnishings are designed to endure a little weather, but I try to put cushions away — in the teak storage boxes or in the shed — when they’re not being used.
-If they’re wet, I let them dry out first in the sun to prevent mold and mildew growth.
-I shake them and dust off pollen with a brush.
+Most outdoor furnishings are designed to endure a little weather, but try to put outdoor cushions away — in the teak storage boxes or in the shed — when they’re not being used.
+If they’re wet, let them dry out first in the sun to prevent mold and mildew growth.
+Shake them and dust off pollen with a brush.
 A little enzymatic stain remover works wonders on soiled spots.

-Every week or so, I try to pick the leaves and twigs off the seats and tabletops.
-I spray the furniture with a garden hose and scrub grimy-looking surfaces with a brush.
-Some will advise you to use a pressure washer to keep outdoor furniture clean, but you won’t get that from me.
-It reminds me of the saying, “To a man with a hammer, everything looks like a nail.”
-I save the pressure washer for the brick and concrete patios—and maybe the smoker grates on occasion.
+Every week or so, pick the leaves and twigs off the seats and tabletops.
+Spray the furniture with a garden hose and scrub grimy-looking surfaces with a brush.
+Some will advise you to use a pressure washer to keep outdoor furniture clean, but others save the pressure washer for the brick and concrete patios—and maybe the smoker grates on occasion.

 Preparations for Winter Storage

-If you want your outdoor furniture to last for a long time, it should be put under cover for the winter.
-That means in a shed or other dry storage space, or at least under a tarp.
+If you want your outdoor furniture to last for a long time, it should be moved to shelter for the winter.
+That means in a shed or other dry storage space, or at least under furniture covers.
 If you do use a tarp, make sure to tie securely so that it won’t blow away, but leave a little space around the bottom of the package to promote circulation.

 Before putting outdoor furniture away for the season, however, it should be thoroughly cleaned, repaired (if necessary) and protected for the long haul.
 The best way to go about this depends on the material the item is made from.